 To use F02 in I2C mode, open the mode pin.

+For I2C communication, up to 16 can be connected in parallel.
+Since they are connected in parallel, addresses are assigned to each Slave (ultrasonic sensor).
 The factory address for SRF02 is 0xE0.
 The address can be changed by the user, and up to 16 addresses (E0, E2, E4, E6, E8, EA, EC, EE, F0, F2, F4, F6, F8, FA, FC, FE) are used. can.

 register